anusair/anusair/README.md

 I'm Ahmad, a software engineer based in Jordan.

 🎓 B.Sc. in Computer Information Systems (CIS) <br>
-💻 Passionate in software development, tech and solving code problem 🌱 Continuously learning and experimenting with new technologies
+💻 Passionate in software development, tech and solving code problem  <br>
+🌱 Continuously learning and experimenting with new technologies <br>

+## Skills:
+  - React JS
+  - Node JS & Express JS
+  - Laravel
 <!--
 **anusair/anusair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.